moritzruth-archive/spdx-license-data/README.md

 - `description` — A human-readable description of the license
 - `howToUse` — Instructions on how to implement the license
 - `note` — Additional information about the licenses
-- `isOsiApproved` — Whether this license is OSI approved.
+- `isOsiApproved` — Whether this license is OSI approved
-- `isFsfLibre` — Whether this license complies with [the definition of free software by the FSF](https://www.gnu.org/philosophy/free-sw.html.en).
+- `isFsfLibre` — Whether this license complies with [the definition of free software by the FSF](https://www.gnu.org/philosophy/free-sw.html.en)
 - `permissions` (array, see below)
 - `conditions` (array, see below)
 - `limitations` (array, see below)